IvanWasHere/file-base/docs/screenshots/README.md

 `docs/site/assets/img/showcase/`.

-All four are **16:9 at 1920 × 1080**, in the default **Nocturne** theme, and generated rather than hand-taken, so they can be redone whenever the UI changes:
+All four are **16:9 at 1920 × 1080**, in the default **Nocturne** theme, and generated rather than hand-taken, so they can be redone whenever the UI changes.

+The easy way is the **Screenshots** workflow (Actions → Screenshots → Run workflow → `readme`), which regenerates them on a macOS runner, refreshes the website's copies, and opens a pull request.
+Locally:

 ```bash
 (cd frontend && npm run dev:mock -- --port 5199 --strictPort)   # in one terminal